nikhilsrajan/instagram-scraper/README.md

     - boolean `login_for_datetimes_collection` which is `True` if `target_username` is a private account, else can be set `False` (recommended)
     - path to the file where you wish to store the basic information of an account in `account_info_file`,
     - path to the file where you wish to store the links to the posts in `post_links_file`, and
-    - path to the file where you wish to store the datetimes of each post in `datetimes_file`
+    - path to the file where you wish to store information of each post in `post_info_file`.
+Information is stored in a CSV format with header "`link, datetime_string, likes, views, case`"

 Finally,